 Choosing a degree and university for your finance career

 Most finance employers take on graduates from a wide range of universities and degree subjects.
 Hiring graduates from a wide pool enables companies to build a diverse workforce with a broad range of skills and experiences.
-Gemma Adams, HR director at Mitsubishi UFJ Securities, told TARGETjobs: ‘We don’t want a class where all entrants are a complete carbon copy of one another.
+A former HR director at MUFG Securities has previously told TARGETjobs: ‘We don’t want a class where all entrants are a complete carbon copy of one another.
 We don’t want 20 graduates who have all achieved firsts in economics at a redbrick university, for example – that just isn’t how we work here.
 We want a really diverse class.’
 There are some things, however, that you should consider before you choose your university and degree subject.

 Some finance employers seek specific degrees

 Most finance employers accept graduates from all degree disciplines, but a small number of employers seek specific degrees or have a preference for certain degree subjects.
 For actuarial roles, for instance, employers want hard evidence that you’re good with numbers and data, so a numerate degree is often a must.
 Numerate degree subjects are those that contain a high concentration of maths, such as statistics, physics, economics and maths itself.
 Likewise, for IT roles in finance, computer science/IT or software engineering degrees are often a prerequisite.
 For a handful of accountancy employers a business studies or business related degree is preferred.
 And for a few other roles in finance, a numerate or semi-numerate degree (eg accountancy or chemistry) is desired.
 If you have an employer in mind, it’s worth finding out what its degree entry requirements are.

 Some finance employers want graduates from top universities